Perovskite solar cell: Hysteretic current-voltage behavior

 No obvious hysteresis of photocurrent was observed by changing the sweep rates or the direction in devices or the sweep rates.
 This indicates that the origin of hysteresis in photocurrent is more likely due to the trap formation in some non optimized films and device fabrication processes.
 The ultimate way to examine the efficiency of a solar cell device is to measure its power output at the load point.
 If there is large density of traps in the devices or photocurrent hysteresis for other reasons, the photocurrent would rise slowly upon turning on illumination This suggests that the interfaces might play a crucial role with regards to the hysteretic IV behavior since the major difference of the inverted architecture to the regular architectures is that an organic n-type contact is used instead of a metal oxide.

-The observation of hysteretic current-voltage characteristics has thus far been largely underreported.
-Only a small fraction of publications acknowledge the hysteretic behavior of the described devices, even fewer articles show slow non-hysteretic IV curves or stabilized power outputs.
-Reported efficiencies, based on rapid IV-scans, have to be considered fairly unreliable and make it currently difficult to genuinely assess the progress of the field.

-The ambiguity in determining the solar cell efficiency from current-voltage characteristics due to the observed hysteresis has also affected the certification by accredited laboratories such as NREL.
+The ambiguity in determining the solar cell efficiency from current-voltage characteristics due to the observed hysteresis has also affected the certification process done by accredited laboratories such as NREL.
 The record efficiency of 20.1% for perovskite solar cells accepted as certified value by NREL in November 2014, has been classified as 'not stabilized'.
-To compare results from different institutions, it is necessary to agree on a measurement protocol.
+To be able to compare results from different institution, it is necessary to agree on a reliable measurement protocol, as proposed by Zimmermann et al. with corresponding Matlab code on GitHub.

+Beyond the ambiguity in determining efficiency, tracking perovskite solar cells with hysteresis at their maximum power point (MPP) presents an even greater challenge.
+The MPP voltage cannot be accurately determined from either the forward or reverse J-V scan due to the hysteresis effect, but rather it exists at higher voltages than either scan would suggest.
+Recent advancements have addressed this issue with an open-source galvanostatic tracker approach that can efficiently track cells with high hysteresis, rapidly finding the appropriate stabilized MPP voltage under constant illumination conditions.
+This method provides a more accurate means to evaluate the true operational performance of perovskite devices exhibiting significant hysteresis, helping to standardize stability testing protocols.

 Perovskites for tandem applications

-A perovskite cell combined with bottom cell such as Si or copper indium gallium selenide (CIGS) as a tandem design can suppress individual cell bottlenecks and take advantage of the complementary characteristics to enhance the efficiency.
-This type of cells have higher efficiency potential, and therefore attracted recently a large attention from academic researchers.
+A perovskite cell combined with a bottom cell such as Si or copper indium gallium selenide (CIGS) as a tandem design can suppress individual cell bottlenecks and take advantage of their complementary characteristics to enhance efficiency.
+These types of cells have higher efficiency potential, and therefore have attracted attention from academic researchers.